-Oman’s population is estimated to be nearly 4.3 million, around 55% of whom are Omani citizens, according to the National Centre for Statistics and Information (2016).
+Oman’s population is estimated to be around 4.6 million, around 60% of whom are Omani citizens, according to the National Centre for Statistics and Information (2018).
 The Omani population is almost entirely Muslim – 75% Ibadhi, 20% Sunni and 5% Shi’a.
-The significant immigrant community is predominantly from South Asia.
 Oman officially recognises Hindu and Sikh associations, as well as three Christian entities – the Catholic Diocese of Oman, the Protestant Church of Oman, and the interdenominational al-Amana Center.
-A wide range of Catholic, Orthodox and Protestant Churches serve the expatriate communities, each of which must come under the sponsorship of one of the three recognised entities.
+A wide range of Catholic, Eastern and Oriental Orthodox and Protestant Churches serve the expatriate communities, each of which must come under the sponsorship of one of the three recognised entities.

 The Basic Law of Oman establishes Islam as the religion of the State and Islamic law as the basis of legislation.
 The Basic Law also affirms the principle of non-discrimination, including on the basis of religion, and asserts the right to practise recognised religious rites provided such practice does not disrupt public order or conflict with accepted standards of behaviour.
 Classical Ibadhi Islamic jurisprudence is applied in personal status matters.
 The Ministry of Endowments and Islamic Affairs closely regulates and monitors religious activities, including Islamic activities.
 Religious leaders must be registered with the Ministry, and permission sought for visiting clergy.
 Only approved messages can be given within mosques.
 Prior permission is required for the distribution of religious materials, and for the publication or importing of religious materials.
 Non-Muslim worship is only permitted on premises officially designated for that purpose, on land donated by the Sultan.